 1) Superintendent’s Message

-Ravena-Coeymans-Selkirk (RCS) Central School District is committed to providing a high-quality education to all our students, in a safe and healthy environment.
-As we continue into the 2021-2022 school year, I encourage each student to push themselves to reach their fullest potential.
-We know there is greatness within every student, and our administrators, teachers, and staff are committed to providing the opportunities and challenges needed to ensure student success.
+Ravena-Coeymans-Selkirk (RCS) Central School District is dedicated to providing a high-quality education for all our students within a safe and healthy environment.
+As we continue this important work, we encourage each student to challenge themselves to reach their fullest potential.
+We believe that every student has greatness within them, and our leaders, teachers, and staff are committed to offering the opportunities and support necessary to ensure student success.

-The Student Code of Conduct is available online here.
-If there are updates to the code during the school year, they will be available there also.
-Please contact your child’s principal if you have questions about policies and procedures.
+The Student Code of Conduct is available online at https://www.rcscsd.org If there are any updates to the Code during the school year, they will be posted there as well.
+Please feel free to contact your child’s principal if you have any questions regarding policies or procedures.
+Parental/guardian involvement is crucial to student success, and we greatly appreciate your partnership in helping us achieve our vision of 100 percent student success.
+We are truly a team, and together, we can ensure that RCS graduates are fully prepared for employment, enrollment, or enlistment

 Sincerely,